-- The potentiostat in potentiostatic control mode, - The control-board circuits for signal generation, - The control-board circuits for signal conditioning and A/D conversion, - The Auxiliary ADC channel-input switching, - The processors in the Reference 620, - DC-DC power conversion.
+- The potentiostat in potentiostatic control mode, - The control-board circuits for signal generation, - The control-board circuits for signal conditioning and A/D conversion, - The Auxiliary ADC channel-input switching, - The processors in the Reference 600+, - DC-DC power conversion.

 Figure 3-1

-Reference 620 Potentiostat Board in Potentiostat Mode
+Reference 600+ Potentiostat Board in Potentiostat Mode

 Simplified Schematic/Block Diagram

 - Only Potentiostat Mode circuitry is shown in this figure.
 In this mode the voltage difference between the Reference and Working Sense leads (called Esig) is feedback into the control amplifier. - In Galvanostat Mode, the feedback is from Isig. - In the ZRA mode, the feedback is from a differential amplifier (not shown) measuring the difference between the Counter Sense and Working Sense leads of the cell cable.
-It is conceptually similar to the voltage-sensing circuit that generates Esig. - Computer bus connections to Bias DAC and PFIR (Positive Feedback IR compensation) DAC are not shown. - Switches are either reed relays or MOS switches as appropriate. - All components shown as variable (resistance Rm and capacitors IEStab & CASpeed) are fixed-value components switched into the circuit.
+It is conceptually similar to the voltage-sensing circuit that generates Esig. - The Bias DAC and PFIR (Positive Feedback iR-compensation) DAC are set using a computer bus that is not shown. - Switches are either reed relays or MOS switches as appropriate.
+All switches are under computer control (obviously, because the Reference 600+ does not have a knob-and-dial front panel). - All components shown as variable (resistance R_m and capacitors IEStab & CASpeed) are fixed-value components switched into the circuit.
 They are not continuously variable as implied in the figure. - The monitor BNC connectors for Isig and Esig are lightly filtered using an RLC circuit. - The programmable attenuator on Esig prior to the ADC channel scales Esig so that it is compatible with the A/D channel's ±3 V input range.
-The 0.25 gain setting allows the Reference 620 to measure potential signals slightly in excess of 10 V (on a 12 V full-scale range).
+The 0.25 gain setting allows the Reference 600+ to measure potential signals slightly in excess of 10 V (on a 12 V full-scale range).
 Isig is gained to be 3 V full-scale so it does not require a similar attenuation function. - All the resistors summing voltages into the Control Amplifier input do not have values shown; their values depend on scaling factors too complex to discuss in this simplified diagram. - Calibration components are not shown. - Overload protection and overload detection are not shown.
 Good engineering practice demands that any possible misconnection of the cell leads will not damage the instrument.
-This practice has been followed in the Reference 620 design.
+This practice has been followed in the Reference 600+ design.

-Figure 3-2 Reference 620 Signal Generation Circuitry
+Figure 3-2 Reference 600+ Signal Generation Circuitry